Residential rat control subsidy pilot program

 If necessary, refer the property to the local area municipality property standards or bylaw.

-Through Regional Council, the Region of Peel has responded to specific community concerns about rat populations by developing a one-year pilot program.
-Other pests are not part of the Residential Rat Control Subsidy Pilot Program and Region of Peel does not currently provide pest control services for private properties.
+Through Regional Council, the Region has responded to specific community concerns about rat populations by developing a one-year pilot program.
+Other pests are not part of the Residential Rat Control Subsidy Pilot Program, and the Region does not currently provide pest control services for private properties.